Dainerx/parallel-distributed-computing-C/README.md

+# parallel-distributed-computing-C

+This repository contains different C implementations of algorithms done sequentially, in parallel and in distributed manners.
+Most of these implementations are classic problems that you'll come across when starting to learn parallel and distributed computing.

+**MultMat** is a project tackling [Matrix multiplication problem](https://en.wikipedia.org/wiki/Matrix_multiplication_algorithm).

-# parallel-computing-C
+## parallel-computing-C

 ## Introduction

-This repository contains different C implementations of algorithms done sequentially and in parallel to show the speed up, efficiency and cost for every scenario.
+This section contains different C implementations of algorithms done sequentially and in parallel to show the speed up, efficiency and cost for every scenario.

 Most of the programs are launched with n and p as input.